Autodesk/continuous-threat-modeling/README.md

 ## Guidelines

-* Changes are welcome via pull request!
+* Changes are welcome via pull request and we look forward to working with you on changes!
-* Please use informative commit messages and pull request descriptions.
+* Use informative commit messages and pull request descriptions.
-* Please keep style consistent.
+* Keep style consistent.
-* Please keep things simple.
+* Keep things simple.
 We are aiming for immediate results and a steady learning curve for developers, making every interaction with the methodology smoother and more rewarding (in terms of number and quality of findings) than the previous.
-* Please focus on principles.
+* Focus on principles.
 We are not looking at the small feature of that obscure web framework, rather, we are looking at principles that help developers build an over-arching understanding of security.

 ## Background